mjz48/ohsnap-experiments/mqtt-cli/README.md

         1. Topics can not be the empty string. '/' is okay.
         1. Wildcards must be by themselves as the whole string, or between delimiters.
 For example, `mytopic/sub*topic/` is not allowed.
 But `mytopic/*/additional_topics` is allowed.
     * See "Understanding MQTT Topics" under "Resources and Links" for more information.

+* I think I can attribute all the painfulness of learning rust to managing lifetimes.
+When you need to retroactively add in a lifetime, it changes the type of everything and then that propagates through the entire program.
+This is made worse if you design without regards to memory management, so maybe this is just a symptom of poor design rather than lifetimes being painful to use in general.

+* On a related note, I've worked on this code base long enough to have a realization.
+Using the command pattern here was implicitly assuming that the shell needed to be modular and dynamically definable.
+These are really cool features and I wouldn't have too much of an issue writing this in C++, but it's kind of overkill.
+Probably a better way to do this is to just write a program (single-threaded, or at least with 2 threads with one being dedicated to reading stdin), and writing all the shell functionality as a cohesive unit.
+Then the cli package can be a thinner layer that contains an enum of what is now spec::Command.
+I hope this is clear enough to be understood.
+Perhaps this will be a good exercise if a v2 redesign is needed.

 ### Prior Art